David McCoy at work — Singularity render on one screen, Python code on the other

 ys = baseline + PH*0.44 * np.exp(-lam*t) * np.cos(omega*np.pi*t)

 The decay rate (λ) controls how fast the waves shrink.
 The frequency (ω) controls how often grief returns.
-The parameters were chosen because they felt true.
+I chose the parameters because they felt true.

 By the Numbers